syncfusion-content/java-file-format-docs/java-file-formats/word-library/getting-started.md

 ## Creating a new Word document from scratch with the basic elements

-An entire Word document is represented by an instance of the WordDocument and it is the root element of DocIO’s DOM.
+An entire Word document is represented by an instance of the WordDocument and it is the root element of DocIOâ€™s DOM.
 The Word document contains a collection of sections.
 A Word document must contain at least one section.

 A section represents a group of paragraphs, tables, and more, that have a specific set of properties used to define the pages, a number of columns, headers, and footers, and more, that decides how the text appears.
 A section should contain at least one paragraph in this body.